devnull-cz/c-prog-lang/modules/structures.md

 - What if `char *d` is added at the end of the data structure?  (i.e. it will have 4 members).
 	- Assume this is being compiled on 64-bit machine.
-	- Agiain, for efficiency the access to the pointer should be aligned to its size.
+	- Again, for efficiency the access to the pointer should be aligned to its size.
 	- If in doubt, draw a picture.